-With the continued support of the Fund's Committee and its development partners, the Fund's value is now in excess of \$110.8 million at 30 June 2019.
-The Fund is continuing to meet its investment objectives of achieving growth in the fund in the early years.
-I am pleased to report a \$26.4 million increase in the Fund from the 2018 financial year.
-With the Fund's continued growth, I am excited that the Fund has the ability to generate future investment earnings and a future source of revenue to the Republic of Nauru.
+Even through these tough times, our respective Governments were able to make the proposed annual contributions to the Fund.
+The Fund's investments are now at \$142 million at 30 June 2020.
+It is continuing to meet its investment objectives of achieving growth in the fund in the early years, even with the impact of COVID-19.
+I am pleased to report a \$28 million increase in the Fund from the 2019 financial year.